ZeroKnowledgeNetwork/appchain-agent/README.md

-# 0KN AppChain Agent
+# 0KN ZK AppChain Agent

-The 0KN AppChain Agent provides a command-line-interface with full coverage of 0KN's appchain runtime modules.
-It has a server mode, bridging appchain functionality to other programming luanguages through a UNIX domain socket.
+The 0KN AppChain Agent provides a command-line interface and communications bridge with full coverage of 0KN's appchain runtime modules.
+It has a server mode with developing client libraries to connect appchain operations to other programming languages through a UNIX domain socket.

+Optionally, the agent runs a lightweight IPFS node to contribute to a distributed data availability layer for the appchain.
+For certain appchain interactions, the agent seamlessly handles storage and retrieval of data on IPFS with the data's Content Identifier indexed within the appchain.

 ## Installation